 FuelCell Energy Inc. operates and maintains the facility under a services contract with Dominion.
 FCE supplied five Direct FuelCell® stationary fuel cell power plants and an organic rankine turbine that converts waste heat from the fuel cells into additional electricity.

-The project is scheduled to be completed and placed into operation in late 2013.
-Dominion broke ground on the project on May 3, 2013.
-Dominion will sell the output of the fuel cell power station to Connecticut Light & Power under a 15-year fixed power purchase agreement.
+Dominion sells the output of the fuel cell power station to Connecticut Light & Power under fixed power purchase agreements.

 Extensive information about fuel cells is available online.
 Below are some suggested sources: